kinxyo/Rust-Todo-cli/README.md

 ~~A simple todo app written in Rust because I just wanted to write my own state management system from scratch.~~

-Initial motivation was to create a simple todo list but then out of nowhere, I was inspired to add more features to make it a full fledged CLI app.
+Initial motivation was to create a simple todo list but then out of nowhere, I was inspired to add more features to make it a full-fledged interactive CLI app.

 ## ¿ Why `Rust🦀` ?